 One of the hardest obstacles to overcome as a photographer is learning how to get sharp photos with a shallow depth of field.
 It is not easy.
 On film sets, there’s a dedicated person who’s job (among others) is keeping everything in focus.
 Granted, autofocus is never used in the film industry but it gives you a good idea of how important and difficult this task can be.
-With this article, I’m going to give you a few tips to help you keep your photos sharp.
+With this article, I’m going to give you a few tips on how to take sharp photos.

 Know Your Basics When Using A Shallow Depth OF Field

 Novices to experienced photographers may be surprised to know that there are many different factors that influence your overall image sharpness.
 Here is a brief summary of each area that can potentially affect your image clarity.